 Aside from low back pain, neck pain is the second most common type of spinal-related pain.
-Neck pain can vary in intensity, from mild, annoying pain to severe, debilitating pain.
-Neck pain can result in pain that is local to the neck but may also result in symptoms that travel into the shoulder, arm, and hand.
+Neck pain can vary in intensity, from mild and annoying pain to severe and debilitating.
+Neck pain can result in sensation that is local to the area but may also result in symptoms that travel into the shoulder, arm, and hand.
 Neck pain also commonly leads to headaches.
-It is important to understand the causes and symptoms and seek chiropractic care for neck pain in Vancouver, WA.
+It is important to understand the causes and symptoms and seek chiropractic, physical therapy, or massage services at our clinic for relief.

 Causes of Neck Pain

 Your neck is made up of vertebrae that extend from the skull to the upper torso.
 Cervical discs absorb shock between the bones.
 The bones, ligaments, and muscles of your neck support your head and allow for motion.
 Any abnormalities, inflammation, or injury can cause neck pain or stiffness.

 In many cases neck issues are due to poor posture or overuse.
 Sometimes, the cause is injury from a fall, contact sports, or whiplash.

 Most of the time, neck pain isn’t a serious condition and can be relieved within a few days.
 But in some cases, neck pain can indicate serious injury or illness and require expert care.
 Neck pain or stiffness can happen for a variety of reasons: